Rory-Tallon/DrumMachine/README.md

 # Drum Machine

 Drum machine made in React.
-It can played via pressing the buttons or type in the keys.
+It can played via pressing the buttons or using the keyboard

 ## Available Scripts